 - The duration of the activity

-I.e. drilling into more rigid materials over more extended periods will drain the battery much faster than drilling into softer materials over shorter periods.
+I.e. drilling into more rigid materials over more extended periods drains the battery much faster than drilling into softer materials over shorter periods.

 When shopping for batteries, use amp-hours (Ah) to compare their runtimes between charges.
 For example, a 5Ah battery lasts five times longer than a 1Ah battery when doing the same task.